 The deadline for submission of the required documents and research papers is 15 May 2020.

 Award committee (Jury)

-Internationally renowned experts in biometrics have been brought together to judge the European Biometric Research and Industry Awards 2019.
+Internationally renowned experts in biometrics have been brought together to judge the EAB European Biometric Awards 2020.
 They include:

 Chairman of the Award Committee:

 - Prof. Patrizio Campisi, University of Roma TRE, Roma, Italy